 Mid-Range Hotels In Meteora

 - Hotel Doupiani House: Along with amazing views of the Meteora, this hotel offers cozy and well-furnished rooms and a delicious buffet breakfast.
-This hotel is very close to the Monastery of Agios Nikolaos Anapafsas.
+This hotel is very close to the Meteora Monastery – Agios Nikolaos Anapafsas.

 - Petrino Guesthouse: A gorgeous property, this 1845 original stone building has been recently restored.
-It features modern accommodation with breathtaking views of Meteora.
-Some of the rooms have a fireplace, one features a spa bath, and one is disabled-friendly.
+It features modern accommodations with breathtaking views of Meteora.
+Some rooms have a fireplace, one features a spa bath, and one is disabled-friendly.

-- Hotel Kastraki: This place is in the traditional village of Kastraki, and it offers comfortable rooms with an open balcony.
+- Hotel Kastraki: This place is in the traditional village of Kastraki, offering comfortable rooms with an open balcony.
 There is also a Meteora restaurant serving Greek cuisine and a bar.
 Some units enjoy views over the Meteora Rocks.
 Free private parking is available.

 Luxury Hotels In Meteora

 - Hotel Xenion tou Georgiou Merantza: The place is surrounded by theTzoumerka Mountains, not far from Meteora mountain monasteries.
-Rooms are comfortable, and the property also features a swimming pool with a sun terrace and a traditional restaurant.
+Rooms are comfortable, and the property also features a swimming pool, a sun terrace, and a traditional restaurant.

-- Meteora Boutique Villa A: A beautiful accommodation for a comfy stay in the area, the villa is in Kalabaka.
-Enjoy the garden and the terrace and nearby activities, including cycling and hiking.
+- Meteora Boutique Villa A: A beautiful accommodation for a comfy stay in the area; the villa is in Kalabaka.
+Enjoy the garden, terrace, and nearby activities, including cycling and hiking.

 - Tsikeli Hotel Meteora – Adults Only: This place is just 100 m from Kastraki’s center.
 The rooms enjoy brilliant views of the area.
 Guests can enjoy a rich breakfast next to the fireplace in the shared lounge in winter or the garden during the summer, with magnificent Meteora views.

-There are many alternative trips and tours you can book once you get to Meteora if you don’t want to rely on your own navigation skills to go from one monastery to the other on your own.
+You can book many alternative trips and tours once you get to Meteora if you don’t want to rely on your own navigation skills to go from one Meteora monastery to the other on your own.

-Alternatively, it’s a good idea to rent a scooter in Kalambaka; however, keep in mind that many tourists choose this option, so book in advance in order to find the kind of vehicle you want.
+Alternatively, it’s a good idea to rent a scooter in Kalambaka; however, remember that many tourists choose this option, so book in advance to find the kind of vehicle you want.

 Some pilgrims choose to hike or walk from the sites.
 In this case, try to devote at least three full days to your trip to do it at a more relaxed pace.

-Although there were many more monasteries open in the past, today you can visit six which are still standing and open to the public; the following Greece monasteries on cliffs are open and ready for you?
+Although many more monasteries were open in the past, today you can visit six, which are still standing and open to the public; the following Greece monasteries on cliffs are open and ready for you.